 - Labetalol and Atenolol

 Both are beta-blockers.
-Asthmatic women and mothers with history of heart problems should avoid this drug.
+Asthmatic women and mothers with a history of heart problems should avoid this drug.

 Atenolol requires only a single dose per day, putting it at an advantage over others since it increases compliance in women who find multiple doses difficult.

-This is a calcium channel blocker which functions by reducing the diameter of blood vessels.
+This is a Calcium channel blocker that functions by reducing the diameter of blood vessels.
 In addition, it doesn’t really seep into breast milk.

 Other anti-hypertensive drugs include:

 Early detection and management of postpartum hypertension is essential to prevent further complications.
-In addition to this, hypertensive mothers should follow the doctor’s prescription and advise religiously.
+In addition to this, hypertensive mothers should follow the doctor’s prescription and advice religiously.

 Finally, you should avoid over-the-counter drugs at all times.